rich-iannone/DiagrammeR/README.md

 <img src="inst/Example_6.png">

+For more examples and additional documentation, see the [`mermaid.js` Wiki](https://github.com/knsv/mermaid/wiki).

 ### Graphviz Graphs

-It's possible to make diagrams using Graphviz.
-The analogous rendering function here is `grViz`.
+It's possible to make diagrams using Graphviz support within DiagrammeR.
+The analogous processing function here is `grViz`.
+Again, the diagram spec can either exist in the form of a string, a reference to a Graphviz file (with a .gz file extension), or as a connection.

 Here is an example where nodes (in this case styled as boxes and rectangles) can be easily defined along with their connections:

 ```R
 boxes_and_rectangles <- "